 Terms of service shall be four years.
 For ex-officio members, Regional representatives, Research Programme Chairs or Vice-Chairs, and any other representative members, the term of service shall be based on that of their term of office.
 A maximum of two terms may be served contiguously.

-[Germany]Working Procedures
+Working Procedures

 (1) The Research Board shall meet in person once per year, and virtually or in person as needed, following the principles for the Organization of face-to-face and virtual sessions as provided in Annex 2 to Decision 15 (EC-76).